JuliaLang/www.julialang.org/blog/2020/05/rr.md

 4) Direct observation of non-determinstic hardware effects (i.e. the "most" qualifier above).
    This includes instructions that are deliberately non-deterministic, such as RDRAND, which generates a random number.
-It also includes oberservable, but undesiarable effects of hardware state (e.g. timing side channels from cache or branch predictor state).
+It also includes observable, but undesirable effects of hardware state (e.g. timing side channels from cache or branch predictor state).

 However, in theory, if a tool was able to capture 100% of the relevant state